freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1680.1

 This shows the "one-to-many" relationship.
 You can see that some of the characters have more than one row because they have **many** sounds.
-Looks like we never got around to adding sounds for a few of the characters.

-Lastly, how can you see all the info from the `characters`, `actions`, and `character_actions` tables?
+How can you see all the info from the `characters`, `actions`, and `character_actions` tables?
 Here's an example that joins three tables:

 ```sql
 SELECT columns FROM junction_table